STRAND x FEMMESTIVAL Spotlight: Rivkala

 How does your solo music differ from your band’s work?

-My solo work is more personal, and involves processing my own emotions.
-Within the band, it’s more about social commentary in a “we’re all going to die, let’s just vibe” way.
-My goal within the band is to be the worst musician in the room.
-I usually describe things in a less technical way and write the music and chord progressions, whereas they will do the arrangements and final instrumental decisions that contribute to the story we’re telling.
+My work as Rivkala is more personal, and involves a lot more of me processing my own emotions.
+In one of the other bands I’m in, Solcade, it’s less about my life and more about social commentary - and sometimes in a “we’re all going to die, let’s just vibe” way.
+My goal within the Rivkala band is to always be the worst musician in the room.
+I write the music and chord progressions, and often write a lot of the horn parts and basslines, and then we’ll all work together as a band to develop the arrangements and instrumental/production decisions.
+One of my favourite things to do is finding ways to contribute to the story of the song overall.

 On Identity and Connection